rosell-dk/webp-convert/README.md

 ## New in 2.9.0 (released 7 dec 2021, on my daughters 10 years birthday!)
 - When exec() is unavailable, alternatives are now tried (emulations with proc_open(), passthru() etc).
 Using [this library](https://github.com/rosell-dk/exec-with-fallback) to do it.
+- Gd is now marked as not operational when the needed functions for converting palette images to RGB is missing.
+Rationale: A half-working converter causes more trouble than one that is marked as not operational
+- Improved CI tests.
+It is now tested on Windows, Mac and with deactivated functions (such as when exec() is disabled)
+- And more (view closed issues [here](https://github.com/rosell-dk/webp-convert/milestone/25?closed=1)

 ## New in 2.8.0:
 - Converter option definitions are now accessible along with suggested UI and helptexts.
 This allows one to auto-generate a frontend based on conversion options.
 The feature is already in use in the [webp-convert file manager](https://github.com/rosell-dk/webp-convert-filemanager), which is used in WebP Express.
 New method: `WebPConvert::getConverterOptionDefinitions()`